MRChemSoft/mrcpp/doc/mrcpp_api/mwoperators.rst

 PHOperator
   Based on Pavel Holoborodko's smoothing derivative.

+BSOperator
+  Derivative based on projectrion onto B-splines.
+This is a `smoothing` derivative operator.

 The derivatives operator have clearly defined requirements on the output grid structure, based on the grid of the input function.
 This means that there is no real grid adaptivity, and thus no precision parameter is needed for the